 PNC enables monitoring of user access to patient electronic charts.
 When working on patient reports, student clinicians are required to do so only in the Brodahl building on computers owned by the RCSLH.
 Student access to client charts in PNC are logged and able to be audited to ensure that patient privacy is maintained.
+STUDENT

-STUDENT CLINICIANS ARE NOT ALLOWED TO VIEW, UNDER ANY CIRCUMSTANCES, WITHOUT PERMISSION FROM THEIR SUPERVISOR, CHARTS OF PATIENTS NOT ASSIGNED TO THEM IN A GIVEN SEMESTER.
-If a student clinician unintentionally clicks on a chart of a patient not assigned to them, they immediately inform the Center Director who documents the situation and determines what, if any, follow up is required.
+CLINICIANS ARE NOT ALLOWED TO VIEW, UNDER ANY CIRCUMSTANCES, WITHOUT PERMISSION FROM THEIR SUPERVISOR, CHARTS OF PATIENTS NOT ASSIGNED TO THEM IN A GIVEN SEMESTER.
+If a student clinician unintentionally clicks on a chart of a patient not assigned to them, they should immediately inform the Center Director who documents the situation and determines what, if any, follow up is required.

 HIPAA or FERPA violations will result in, at minimum, an automatic grade reduction.
 Student clinicians are required to report any violations of HIPAA or FERPA about which they have direct knowledge to the Center Director.

-Roseman Center for Speech, Language, and Hearing Essential Functions for Student Speech-Language Pathologists and Audiologists
+Augustana College's Communication Sciences and Disorders and Master of Speech-Language Pathology Programs' Core Functions for Future Audiologists and Speech-Language Pathologists